SeisComP/main/apps/processing/scautopick/descriptions/scautopick.rst

 * Trigger off: :confval:`thresholds.triggerOff`, module configuration or :confval:`trigOff`,
   binding configuration.

-Following inital P-phase detections a second-stage P-phase picker (post picker) and a S-phase picker (secondary picker) can be applied.
-Configure :confval:`picker`, :confval:`spicker` and global bindings parameters accordingly.
+Initial detections can be further adjusted by a second-stage phase re-picker (post picker) as defined by :confval:`picker`.
+The re-picker should be tuned carefully and global bindings parameters :confval:`picker.*` should be configured accordingly.

-.. csv-table:: Second-stage pickers available by configuration of :confval:`picker` or :confval:`spicker`
-   :align: center
-   :header: "picker name", "picker","spicker","parameters in global bindings"

-   "AIC", "x", "", "picker.AIC"
-   "BK", "x", "", "picker.BK"
-   "S-L2", "", "x", "spicker.L2"

-After having detected a P phase, scautopick will not accept any further P detection until
+After having detected a phase, the re-picker will be inactive and accept no further detection until

 * The amplitudes measured after filtering (:confval:`filter` in module configuration or :confval:`detecFilter` in binding configuration) fall below the